amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 # O(2^n) - Exponential time

-Exponential (base 2) running time means that the calculations performed by an algorithm doubles every time the input grows.
+Exponential (base 2) running time means that the calculations performed by an algorithm double every time as the input grows.

 ## Subsets of a Set